-After carefully planning a road trip along New Brunswick’s Fundy Coast, Courtney and her husband quickly realize they failed to account for the fickle demands of their invisible travel companions: waves and weather.
+After carefully planning a road trip along New Brunswick’s Fundy Coast, COURTNEY EDGAR and her husband quickly realize they failed to account for the fickle demands of their invisible travel companions: waves and weather.

 AT HIGH TIDE IN FUNDY BAY, you peer down from the cliff and notice what appears to be a tiny island crowned with conifers.
 When you return at low tide, now it is you who is tiny, standing amid the red sand like a speck of sea glass beneath the enormous rock arch that once looked inconceivably small.
 You feel like Alice in Wonderland, shrunken from sipping a bottle labeled “Drink Me.”